ilgaur/hiddify-cli-dockerized/README.md

 ### Proxy toggle helper

 Run `./set-proxy.sh` to launch a new interactive shell with `http_proxy`, `https_proxy`, and related variables pointing at the local Hiddify proxy.
 Run it again inside that shell to drop the settings and continue without a proxy.

+### Installing Docker offline

+If the target machine lacks Docker, copy this repository and run `sudo ./install-docker.sh`.
+The script installs the static `docker` CLI, daemon, and Compose plugin from `docker-bin/` into `/usr/local`, provisions matching systemd units, and enables/starts both containerd and Docker (mirroring the official convenience script).
+On systems without systemd the script prints a reminder to start the daemons manually.